Visas and residence permits

 Residence permit to seek employment after studies

-If you have a residence permit for studies at a university or other higher education institution in Sweden and have completed your studies, you can get a residence permit for 12 months to seek employment or examine the possibilities of starting your own business here.
+If you have a residence permit for studies and have completed your programme (that has lasted for at least two semesters), you can get a residence permit for 12 months to seek employment or examine the possibilities of starting your own business here.
 You must apply for a residence permit while you are still in Sweden and before your current permit for studies expires.

 Students from EU/EEA